-“This is an event that keeps on growing and which aims to help reconnect Londoners with their river.
-The Thames holds 120 different species of fish and is home to a tremendous array of birds and other wildlife yet far too few people are aware of what an amazing resource we have on our doorsteps.
-We are particularly pleased this year to be welcoming our two local MPs both of whom have a keen interest in the health of the river.”
+“TideFest is now an established annual event that is growing in popularity and which aims to help reconnect Londoners with their river.
+The Thames holds over 120 different species of fish and is home to a tremendous array of birds and other wildlife yet far too few people are aware of what an amazing resource we have in the heart of our capital city.”

 TideFest is supported by the Thames Tunnel Now Coalition with sponsorship from Tideway, Fullers and Thames Water.
 All activities are either free or offered at a substantially reduced rate